ilankri/flap/README.md

 # How to test the generated code

-Run `./docker-run.sh foo.hopix` each time you want to compile and execute `foo.hopix` to MIPS in a Docker container.
+Run `./docker-run.sh -mips foo.hopix` each time you want to compile and execute `foo.hopix` to MIPS in a Docker container.